Go Back

 • Add in the spinach and Knorr soup mix.
 Stir well with a wooden spoon until combined.
 If you’re making this at home before your trip, store it in an airtight container in your cooler.

 • Lay out two large sheets of aluminum foil.
-Spoon the cheese mixture into the center, top with reserved mozza and fold it up, crimping the edges tightly so no melty goodness escapes.
+Spoon the cheese mixture into the center, top with reserved mozzarella, and fold it up, crimping the edges tightly.

 • Carefully open the foil (watch out for steam!) and transfer the dip to a bread bowl or serve it straight from the foil with tortilla chips, pita chips, or a sliced baguette.